Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

 \subsection{Data-Dependent (Unsupervised) Projection Methods}

-In this section, we provide a critical appraisal of data-dependent hashing methods that learn hyperplanes in an unsupervised manner, i.e., without requiring supervisory information such as pairwise similarity constraints or class labels.
-All of the unsupervised approaches reviewed here learn hashing hyperplanes by formulating a \emph{trace minimisation/maximisation} problem, solved either in closed form as an eigenvalue problem or via singular value decomposition (SVD).
-These methods build directly on well-established techniques for linear and non-linear dimensionality reduction, most notably Principal Components Analysis (PCA) and Laplacian Eigenmaps (LapEig).
-Given the centrality of matrix factorisation in the learning-to-hash literature—including many methods not covered in detail here—we begin with a brief introduction to this solution strategy before reviewing individual algorithms in Sections~\ref{sec:ch2_pcah_projection}--\ref{sec:ch2_agh_projection}.\footnote{For further details on trace optimisation and eigenproblems for dimensionality reduction, see the survey of \cite{Kokiopoulou11}.}
+In this section, we provide a critical appraisal of data-dependent hashing methods that learn hyperplanes in an unsupervised manner, i.e., without supervisory information such as pairwise similarity constraints or class labels.
+All of the unsupervised approaches reviewed here learn hashing hyperplanes by formulating a \emph{trace minimisation/maximisation} problem.
+They solve this problem either in closed form as an eigenvalue problem or via singular value decomposition (SVD).
+These methods build directly on well-established techniques for linear and non-linear dimensionality reduction, most notably Principal Components Analysis (PCA) and Laplacian Eigenmaps (LapEig).\longonly{ Matrix factorisation is central to the learning-to-hash literature, including many methods not covered in detail here.
+We therefore begin with a brief introduction to this solution strategy before reviewing individual algorithms in Sections~\ref{sec:ch2_pcah_projection}--\ref{sec:ch2_agh_projection}.\footnote{For further details on trace optimisation and eigenproblems for dimensionality reduction, see the survey of~\cite{Kokiopoulou11}.}}

-Broadly speaking, there are two main strategies for dimensionality reduction of a dataset $\mathbf{X} \in \mathbb{R}^{N \times D}$ into a lower-dimensional representation $\mathbf{Y} \in \mathbb{R}^{N \times K}$, where $K \ll D$.
+\longonly{There are two main strategies for dimensionality reduction of a dataset $\mathbf{X} \in \mathbb{R}^{N \times D}$ into a lower-dimensional representation $\mathbf{Y} \in \mathbb{R}^{N \times K}$, where $K \ll D$.
 The first approach seeks an explicit linear transformation characterised by a projection matrix $\mathbf{W} \in \mathbb{R}^{D \times K}$, such that $\mathbf{Y} = \mathbf{XW}$.
 PCA is a canonical example of this \emph{projective} strategy.
-The second approach computes a non-linear embedding $\mathbf{Y} \in \mathbb{R}^{N \times K}$ directly, without requiring an explicit mapping function.
-Methods of this type, such as LapEig, typically impose neighbourhood constraints to ensure that nearby data-points in the original space remain close in the reduced space.
-Despite their differences, both categories can be expressed within a unified framework using a standard trace maximisation objective (Equation~\ref{eqn:ch2_unsupervised_template}).
+The second approach computes a non-linear embedding $\mathbf{Y} \in \mathbb{R}^{N \times K}$ directly, without an explicit mapping function.
+Methods of this type, such as LapEig, typically impose neighbourhood constraints so that nearby data-points in the original space remain close in the reduced space.} \iflong Despite their differences, both categories can be expressed within a unified framework using a standard trace maximisation objective (Equation~\ref{eqn:ch2_unsupervised_template}).